toumorokoshi/transmute-core/docs/serialization.rst

 1. object serialization to / from basic Python data types.
 2. data types serialization to / from standard data notations (e.g. json or yaml)

+out of the box, object serialization is supported for:

-By default, transmute supports the json and yaml markup formats, and serializes objects to and from basic python data types and `schematics
+By default, transmute supports the json and yaml markup formats, and serializes objects to and from basic python data types (int, float, str) and `schematics
 <http://schematics.readthedocs.org/en/latest/>`_ models.

 -------------
 Customization
 -------------

-.. todo:: ref TransmuteContext
+:class:`TransmuteContext`

 Both of these components are customizable, either through passing a new TransmuteContext object, or modifying the default instance.